Rabbid76/graphics-snippets/documentation/normal_parallax_relief.md

 ### Cone Step Map generation

-The following compute shader can either create a cone map from an height map, or it can turn a height map into a cone map.
+The following compute shader can either create a cone map from an heightmap, or it can turn a heightmap into a cone map.
-In both cases the floating point height in range [0, 1] has to be stored in the first (red) channel of either the height map texture or respectively the cone map image.
+In both cases the floating point height in range [0, 1] has to be stored in the first (red) channel of either the heightmap texture or respectively the cone map image.
 The cone map is stored in the second (green) channel.

     #version 430